liquidlight/deployer-typo3-ci/README.md

     - `touch .env` (or `cp` this if there is already a live site)
     - `mkdir -p var html/{fileadmin,typo3temp,uploads}/` - if this is a site being migrated, copy the contents of `fileadmin` and `uploads` (`rsync -vaz [path/to/site]/html/fileadmin/ fileadmin/`)
     - `sudo find . -type d -exec chmod 775 {} \;` - reset the folder permissions
-    - Add details to the `.env` file and make sure it has:
+    - Add details to the `.env` file and make sure it has the follow - see below for examples
        - `INSTANCE="production"`
        - `TYPO3_DB_HOST="localhost"` (or wherever the database is hosted)
 10. On Gitlab - Add a CI/CD variable with the title/key of `DEPLOY_HOST_PRODUCTION` and the value being that of the SSH config value